Become a Hospice or Palliative Care Volunteer

 As an 11th Hour Companion, you comfort patients in their last hours by taking shifts around the clock, sitting by their side.
 This presence ensures they are not alone or provides a reassuring presence to loved ones.

-As an Administrative Support Volunteer, you work "behind-the-scenes."
-You will support the organization by assisting with mailings, filing and other clerical tasks and special projects.
+As an Administrative Support Volunteer, you work behind-the-scenes, assisting with assembling patient admission packets, filing, mailing, clerical tasks and special projects.

 If you are interested in any of these opportunities, click here to become a volunteer.